 - Zumenon tablets are not suitable for use by everyone, and should not be used if you have ever had or are at risk of oestrogen-sensitive cancer, blood clots, have a blood clotting disorder or have liver disease

 - You should discuss with your doctor or specialist before taking Zumenon tablets if you have or ever have had uterine fibroids, endometriosis, high blood pressure, diabetes, gallstones, SLE (systemic lupus erythematosus), epilepsy, asthma, kidney problems, or suffer from migraines as HRT can make these conditions worse

-- Speak to a doctor or pharmacist before taking Zumenon if you are currently taking or have recently stopped taking any other prescribed or non-prescribed medicine including herbal remedies such as St John’s Wort or drink grapefruit juice
+- Speak to a doctor or pharmacist before taking Zumenon if you are currently taking or have recently stopped taking any other prescribed or non-prescribed medicine including herbal remedies such as St John’s Wort or drinking grapefruit juice

 Your doctor will be able to advise you on how to proceed if you suffer from any of the above health conditions, take prescribed or non-prescribed medicine which may not react well with Zumenon, or if you are at risk in any other way.

 They may suggest alternative treatment options if appropriate.

 Zumenon tablets and cancer (including breast cancer & endometrial cancer)